 ELIGIBILITY: Any artist who has received a Blues Music Award nomination is ineligible.
 All other musicians who have had peripheral and/or professional contact through performance with a Blues Music Award (formerly the W. C. Handy awards) nominee, including but not limited to touring band members and studio musicians, are deemed eligible for the PBPS Blues Challenge.
 The exception is band members of a band nominated for Band of the Year.
 Each member is considered a Blues Music Award nominee even though the band name, not each band member’s name appears on the final ballot.
 The first place finishers of the PBPS Blues Challenge are not eligible for two years.
 No Act can have more than 50% people from another Act.

-PRIZES: Cash prizes and merchandise will be awarded to the top three finishers in the Solo/Duo division and in the Band division.
-The winners of the PBPS Blues Challenge will be eligible to represent the Piedmont Blues Preservation Society in the 30th International Blues Challenge hosted by the Blues Foundation in Memphis, TN January 20 – 24, 2015.
+PRIZES: Cash prizes will be awarded to the top three finishers in the Solo/Duo Division and in the Band Division.
+A cash prize will be awarded to the first place winner in the Youth Division.
+The winners of the PBPS Blues Challenges will be eligible to represent the Piedmont Blues Preservation Society in the 33rd Annual International Blues Challenge hosted by the Blues Foundation in Memphis, TN January 31 – February 4, 2017.
 If the winners cannot attend the IBC, the next highest placing act will be entered as the PBPS official representative.
 In the IBC, a musician cannot compete in both the Band Division and the Solo/Duo Division, even if that musician represents a different Affiliate in each.

 EQUIPMENT: Acts are provided with ample stage performance area, professional equipment, and a sound technician.
-For the band competition: a sound system, bass rig, 2 guitar amps, keyboard amp, drums and stage monitors will be provided.
+For the band competition: a sound system, bass rig, 2 guitar amps, keyboard amp, drums and stage monitors are provided.
 For the solo/duo competition: a sound system, bass rig, 2 guitar amps, and stage monitors will be provided.
-Competitors are prohibited from bringing their own amplifiers (harp amps and keyboard amps being the only exceptions.)
-Please bring a DI (if you use one) every effort will be made to provide suitable equipment.
-Exceptions to this prohibition may only be granted pursuant to a formal written petition submitted in writing and received via email by the Event Producer (Info@piedmontblues.org) and must include a compelling reason for exclusion.
+Competitors are prohibited from bringing their own amplifiers (harp amps and keyboard amps being the only exceptions, though we will provide a keyboard amp) Please bring a DI (if you use one).
+Every effort will be made to provide suitable equipment.
+Exceptions to this prohibition may only be granted pursuant to a formal written petition submitted in writing and received via email by the Event Producer (Info@piedmontblues.org) and must include a compelling reason for inclusion.
 With the number of bands participating in each venue, it is impossible for us to allow every player to bring an amp, space considerations prohibit it.
 An act may request that its own sound engineer confer with the professional technician provided.
 The technician will do a sound check at the beginning of each day.
 There will be no individual sound checks.
 Pedals will be allowed.
 The musicians must respect the equipment.

 JUDGING INFORMATION: The Piedmont Blues Preservation Society endeavors to provide fair and impartial judging for all sessions of the Blues Challenge.
 No member of the PBPS Board of Directors or any officer of the PBPS will be on the panel of judges.
 By the same standard, no member of the PBPS Board of Directors will be eligible to compete in the Blues Challenge.